What Are Aggregate Shares and How Are They Structured in UK Companies in 2026?

 Classes prevent disputes.
 Ordinary shares suit 95% of equity.
 Preference shares secure fixed dividends for 12% of venture-backed firms.

 Articles define rights precisely.
-Voting attaches to ordinary class standardly.
+Voting attaches to the ordinary class standardly.
 Non-voting ordinary shares appear in family businesses, 23% prevalence.

 Redemption clauses enable buybacks.
 Companies redeem 5% of preference shares annually in compliant structures.